altocodenl/tagaway/readme.md

       - If the path to the change is just `State` object (which only happens during initialization or logout), or `State.query.recentlyTagged`, we don't do anything.
       - If the change is to `State.query.tags` or `State.query.sort`, we directly remove `State.query.fromDate` - this is done without an event to avoid triggering a `change` on `State.query.fromDate` and from there a call to `query pivs`.
       - We invoke `update queryURL` or `update queryURL true` - the latter will only be the case if what changes is `State.query.fromDate`.
       - If what changes is `State.query.fromDate`, we determine whether the amount of pivs in `Data.pivs` is enough or whether we need to invoke `query pivs`.
-If 1) there's already no more pivs in the query (as per `Data.pivTotal`) than we currently have loaded, or 2) the amount of pivs is enough to fill two entire screens below what's currently shown, then the responder will not do anything else.
+If 1) there's already no more pivs in the query (as per `Data.pivTotal`) than we currently have loaded, or 2) the last chunk that is currently visible is neither the last nor the next-to-last chunk loaded, then the responder will not do anything else (that is, it won't invoke `query pivs true`), since it is not necessary to load further pivs.
       - It invokes `query pivs true`.
    3. `change State.selected`: if current page is not `pivs`, it does nothing.
 Adds & removes classes from `#pics`, adds & removes `selected` class from pivs in `views.grid` (this is done here for performance purposes, instead of making `views.grid` redraw itself when the `State.selected` changes)  and optionally removes `State.untag`.
 If there are no more pivs selected and `State.query.recentlyTagged` is set, we `rem` it and invoke `snackbar`.
    4. `change State.untag`: adds & removes classes from `#pics`; if `State.selected` is empty, it will only remove classes, not add them.